 Cinnamon oil is another popular home remedy for fungal infections.
 It is helpful in combating certain plant fungus, rot, and molds.

-You can make a spray of 4 tablespoons of cinnamon oil and a gallon of water.
+You can make a spray with 4 tablespoons of cinnamon oil and a gallon of water.
 Use it to mist your plants.

 14. BONIDE Liquid Copper Fungicide